samtay/so-hs/README.md

 # todo

+0. Consider moving question back into AppState, but kept as TMVar...
 0. Implement --lucky prompt and set it as default.
 1. Finish up brick UI.
 0. idea: implement an extensible handler combinator that handles modal based input